-The Vermont Journal of Environmental Law’s mission is to provide an accessible forum to discuss contemporary environmental legal issues.
-Accordingly, the Journal publishes high quality articles authored by academics, practitioners, and students alike.
-In selecting its articles, the Journal recognizes that environmental issues are inexorably linked with many other areas of law and seeks to encompass a broad range of viewpoints and attitudes.
-In addition to publishing quarterly issues, the Journal hosts an annual symposium, reaches national audiences through its Top Ten Environmental Watch List, and brings commentary on environmental legal issues to non-lawyers via its colloquial EcoPerspectives Blog.
+The VJEL’s mission is to provide an accessible forum to discuss contemporary environmental legal issues.
+Accordingly, VJEL publishes high quality articles authored by academics, practitioners, and students alike.
+In selecting its articles, VJEL recognizes that environmental issues are inexorably linked with many other areas of law and seeks to encompass a broad range of viewpoints and attitudes.
+In addition to publishing quarterly issues, VJEL hosts an annual symposium, reaches national audiences through its Top Ten Environmental Watch List, collaborates with other environmental law journals by participating in the Environmental Law Review Syndicate, and brings commentary on environmental legal issues to non-lawyers via its colloquial EcoPerspectives Blog.

 The Vermont Journal of Environmental Law was founded in 1996 with support from Vermont Law School’s Environmental Law Center.
 The Journal is a student-run organization that publishes articles on topics in the environmental field quarterly.
 The Journal has adopted a broad view of the environmental field, and is interested in environmental matters at the local, state, federal, and international levels.
 The Journal accepts submissions of varying lengths from academics, practitioners, students, and other writers throughout the year.
 Please see the Submissions Page for more information on how to submit articles to the Journal and the Journal’s selection process.